 With more and more food being eaten or prepared outside the home, catering and procurement offers one of the most effective ways to drive large scale changes by ensuring more of the produce is healthier and meets higher ethical standards, supporting producer livelihoods and protecting the planet.
 With £2 billion of taxpayers money spent on food in our schools, hospitals, and other public settings, national, regional and local Government should lead by example, making sure the food they buy is healthy, and sustainable.

-Over 95% of groceries are sold through 9 retailers*
+of groceries are sold through only 9 retailers

-Every £1 spent locally through shorter supply chains could generate £3 in social, economic and environmental value. *
+Every pound spent locally through shorter supply chains could generate £3 in social, economic and environmental value

 What we're fighting for today